jenny-s51/react-topology/packages/module/patternfly-docs/content/examples/TopologyAnchors.md

 **Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

+An **anchor** is the point within a node where edges connect.

+By default, nodes use a `CenterAnchor`, which refers to the center of the bounds of the node.
+You can use different anchors for different node shapes.

 ## Using custom anchors

-By default, nodes use a `CenterAnchor`, which uses the center of the bounds of the node.
-You can use a different anchor for a different node shape, which will set the anchor locations to the edge of the node.

-You can customize the start and end locations for edges on a node by specifying the anchors to use on the node.
+You can customize the start and end points for a node edge by specifying the anchors.

-Hooks are provided to enable you to specify the SVG element you wish to use for determining the edge locations: `usePolygonAnchor`, and `useSvgAnchor`
+You can specify the SVG element that determines edge locations by using the provided hooks:
+- **`usePolygonAnchor`**
+- **`useSvgAnchor`**
+- **`useAnchor`:** Allows you to specify your own custom anchor or provide a function that returns a specific anchor.
+  - This is useful for adjusting the anchor based on the node being displayed.

-These hooks accept parameters allowing you to customize when to use the anchor:
+These hooks accept the following parameters, allowing you to customize when to use the anchor:

-- `points` (usePolygonAnchor only) to specify the points for the polygon
+- **`points` (for `usePolygonAnchor` only):** The points for the polygon.
-- `AnchorEnd` to specify use for start, end or both
+- **`AnchorEnd`:** Use for start, end, or both.
-- `type` to specify which edge types to use the anchor for (optional)
+- **`type` (optional):** Which edge types to use the anchor for.

-The `useAnchor` hook allows you to specify your own custom anchor or provide a function to return a specific anchor (useful for adjusting the anchor based on the node being displayed).

 A custom anchor must extend the `AbstractAnchor` class.
-There are two methods used for anchors:
+There are 2 methods used for anchors:

-- `getLocation(reference: Point): Point`
-  - Should return the location of the anchor based on the incoming reference point.
+- **`getLocation(reference: Point): Point`:** Return the location of the anchor, based on the incoming reference point.
 Default anchors use the point on the node border closest to the reference point.
-- `getReferencePoint(): Point`
-  - Should return the location where outgoing edges would initiate from
+- **`getReferencePoint(): Point`:** Return the location where outgoing edges initiate from.

 ## Example